Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/form.md

 ## How to draw form

-Drawing form is very hard.
+Drawing form is difficult.
 Do not expect it to come quickly.
-Some things in this guide can be learned quickly and just need to be remembered, but drawing realistic form is something you improve at, but rarely ever master.
+Parts of this guide can are easy to learn and remember, but drawing realistic form is something you practice over time.

 ### Use References